ATOMScience-org/AMPL/run_tf_gpu.md

 cd $YOUR_ENV/lib/python3.9/site-packages                 # cd to your environment's python site-packages directory

 find . -type f -name libnvi*.so.* -print                 # find out where libnvinfer.so* locates.
-Mine is in tensorrt_libs cd tensorrt_libs
-ln -s libnvinfer.so.8 libnvinfer.so.7                    # link to libnvinfer.so.7
+Mine is in tensorrt_libs cd tensorrt_libs                                         # cd to the directory that has libnvinfer.so* ln -s libnvinfer.so.8 libnvinfer.so.7                    # TF is looking for .7. link .8 to libnvinfer.so.7
 ln -s libnvinfer_plugin.so.8 libnvinfer_plugin.so.7

 module load cuda/11.3.0                                  # setup for cuda, use the cuda version that's available